boots-edu/textbook/source/original/week12.md

 The second parameter is the initial value of theaccumulator\.

-Let’s step through the operation of this to makesure we understand what is happening\.
+Let's step through the operation of this to makesure we understand what is happening\.

 | 1 | 4 | 11 | 7 |
 | :-: | :-: | :-: | :-: |